 Makefile to run the tests and checks.

 style_checks.yaml(Code lint and style checks)

-This is run on every commit to the master and Pull Request branches.
-It is also scheduled to run daily on the master branch.
+This is run on every commit to the main and Pull Request branches.
+It is also scheduled to run daily on the main branch.

 ci_tests.yaml(Tests on Linux/macOS/Windows)

-This is run on every commit to the master and Pull Request branches.
-It is also scheduled to run daily on the master branch.
+This is run on every commit to the main and Pull Request branches.
+It is also scheduled to run daily on the main branch.
 In draft Pull Requests, only two jobs on Linux are triggered to save on Continuous Integration resources: